San Jose Juniper

 Juniperus chinensis 'San Jose'Item #4845 USDA Hardiness Zone: 4 - 9

-Extremely versatile conifer used as low border, groundcover, or container plant.
-Stiff, irregular, sage green branches makes this an excellent choice for training as a bonsai or other topiary form.
-Evergreen
+An extremely versatile conifer that can easily be used as a low border, groundcover, or container plant.
+Stiff, irregular branches with attractive, scaled, sage green foliage make this an excellent choice for training as a bonsai or other topiary form.
+Evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Slow growing to 2 ft. tall, 6 ft. or more wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Slow growing; reaches 1 to 2 ft. tall, 6 to 9 ft. wide, in natural form.

 - History & LoreHistory:J. chinensis is native to northeast Asia, including China, Mongolia, Japan, Korea and parts of Russia.
 The Chinese have grown the species for centuries and produced a number of their own garden cultivars before the plant was "discovered" by the west.
 The genus Juniperus was classified in 1767, but taxonomic confusion resulted with the introduction of other forms from China that are technically the same species but more accurately subspecies and cultivars.
 Further cross breeding resulted in a huge array of sizes, forms and colors.
 The leaves of this juniper are toxic but have been used over the years in certain home remedy ointments.
 Foliage is repellent to lice, and oils are extracted from the plant and used in traditional insecticides.